MrBlack-Ashrit-07/SCHOLARX/Document Classifier/README.md

-# CODSOFT 20 Newsgroups Document Classifier
+# 20 Newsgroups Document Classifier

 An end-to-end Machine Learning project that classifies text documents into their standard newsgroup categories using TF-IDF features and a Multinomial Naive Bayes classifier.